FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ```

 ## References
-- Ilin, Alexander, and Tapani Raiko. *Practical approaches to principal component analysis in the presence of missing values.* The Journal of Machine Learning Research 11 (2010): 1957-2000.
+- Ilin, Alexander, and Tapani Raiko. *Practical approaches to principal component analysis in the presence of missing values.* (2010) The Journal of Machine Learning Research 11
--  Koren, Yehuda. *Factorization meets the neighborhood: a multifaceted collaborative filtering model.* Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
-ACM, 2008.
+-  Koren, Yehuda. *Factorization meets the neighborhood: a multifaceted collaborative filtering model.* (2008) Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
+- Bai, Jushan. *Panel data models with interactive fixed effects.* (2009) Econometrica